KBlansit/kblansit_web/content/post/distributed_training_decorator.md

 **Distributed Training with Data Parallelism**

 To start out with, let’s make a python script for distributed training with data parallelism.
-I decided to use the MNIST dataset since it’s opensource, free, and lightweight, and allows us to verify everything is working as it should be.
+I decided to use the MNIST dataset since it’s opensource, free, lightweight, and allows us to verify everything is working as it should be.
 I have four primary function here that will form the basis for our work.

 [initial_distributed_gpu_training.py](https://github.com/KBlansit/keras_gpu_distributed_example/blob/master/initial_distributed_gpu_training.py)